chmouel/mounch/README.md

 ## Configuration

-The basic defintion look like this :
+The basic definition look like this :

 ```yaml
 firefox: